Denner (footballer, born 2008)

-Denner Alves Evangelista Pereira (born 25 February 2008), simply known as Denner, is a Brazilian professional footballer who plays as a left back for Corinthians.
-He will join Premier League club Chelsea in Summer 2026.
+Denner Alves Evangelista Pereira (born 25 February 2008), simply known as Denner, is a Brazilian professional footballer who plays as a left-back for Premier League club Chelsea.

-Career
+Club career

 In 2021, Denner arrived in the Corinthians youth sector at the age of 13.
 In 2024, at the age of 16, he caught attention when he was promoted directly to the under-20 category.
 In 2025, Denner confirmed expectations and was the club's highlight in the runner-up campaign of the Copa São Paulo de Futebol Júnior.

 On 29 January 2025, a sale agreement to Premier League club Chelsea for €8 million was revealed, with the player's departure after he turns 18.
+The transfer was made official on 3 September 2026.

 International career

 Denner was called up by coach Dudu Patetuci for the preparatory friendlies for the 2025 South American U-17 Championship, where the Brazil won the title.